 If I don’t want to involve security or the police, who can I talk to?

-Reports of any type of sexual misconduct can be made to the Title IX Coordinator, Deputy Coordinators, or designated “Responsible Employees” throughout the University community: all University administrators (vice presidents, deans, directors), faculty, head-coaches, resident assistants, staff members in the Office of Human Resources.
+Reports of any type of sexual misconduct can be made to the Title IX Coordinator, Deputy Coordinators, or the following designated “Responsible Employees” throughout the University community: all University administrators (vice presidents, deans, and directors), faculty, head coaches, resident directors and resident assistants, staff members in the Office of Human Resources.

 When a victim tells a Responsible Employee about an incident of sexual violence or other misconduct, the victim has the right to expect the University to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.

 The Responsible Employee may ask for information about the incident, including the names of the victim and alleged perpetrator(s), any witnesses, and any other relevant facts, such as the date, time and specific location of the alleged incident in order to bring the matter to the attention of the Title IX coordinator.